Hittitech/contributions/README.md

 # Open Source Contribution

+# If you haven't registered for hacktoberfest2022 you can register here https://hacktoberfest.com/

 Hi there, let me walk you on how you can make your first Open-Source Contribution using this very project.

 # How to contribute in this project ?